15101538237ren/Epigenetics/README.md

 In addition to the direct recruitment of DNMTs, histone methyltransferases and demethylases may also influence the stability of DNMT proteins [120]. **SET7**, a known histone methyltransferase for H3K4, colocalizes with DNMT1 and methylates DNMT1 at the K142 position to regulate its stability and degradation.
 Overexpression of **SET7** leads to decreased DNMT1 levels, and siRNA-mediated knockdown of **SET7** stabilizes DNMT1 [120].
 Lysine-specific demethylase 1 (**LSD1**) has been shown to demethylate histone H3K4 and H3K9. **LSD1** also demethylates DNMT1 methylated at K142 to antagonize the effect of **SET7** [121].

+#### Links between DNA Methylation & Nucleosome Positioning

+Chromatin, rather than naked DNA, is the substrate for all processes that affect genes and chromosomes.
+Nucleosomes form the fundamental repeating unit of eukaryotic chromatin, serving as the basic module for DNA packaging that regulates the accessibility of DNA to interacting proteins and alters transcriptional states [189].

+Studies have revealed that nucleosomal DNA is an important substrate for the DNMTs [190, 191].
+Genome-wide nucleosome positioning analysis in human cells showed that **DNA methylation is enriched in nucleosome-bound DNA rather than linker DNA**, indicating that nucleosome-bound DNA is a preferred substrate for DNA methylation [191].
+Jeong et al reported that **DNMT3A** and **DNMT3B** are strongly anchored to nucleosomes, whereas **DNMT1** interacts primarily with linker DNA [190].
+Deletion experiments demonstrated that the N-terminal region of DNMT3A and DNMT3B, which contains PWWP and PHD-like motifs, plays an essential role in their strong nucleosomal binding [190]. **DNMT3A** was recently shown to specifically bind the **H3K36me3** mark through its **PWWP** domain, which is important for the subnuclear localization of DNMT3A and suggested that nucleosomal binding of DNMT3A and DNMT3B might, at least in part, be mediated by its interaction with **H3K36me3** [192].
+Surprisingly, some well-known chromatin-modifying proteins, such as PCNA, HP1, MBD2, EZH2, HDAC1, and UHRF1, are not required for DNMT3A and DNMT3B to bind to nucleosomes [190]. **SINE and LINE repetitive elements and CGIs in nucleosomes represent the main binding sites of DNMT3A and DNMT3B**, suggesting that additional cues, other than hemimethylated DNA, from the chromatin are needed for inheritance of DNA methylation.

+**Nucleosome positioning also has a striking effect on DNA methylation.**  As a linker histone, H1 reduction leads to decreases in nucleosome repeat length, which is a primary determinant of nucleosome spacing [193].
+Interestingly, depletion of histone H1 induces DNA hypomethylation of specific CGIs such as the imprinting control regions of the H19-Igf2 and Gtl2-Dlk1 loci [193].

+Nucleosome positioning displays a sequence preference characterized by particular dinucleotides, tending to occur periodically throughout the nucleosome with 10-bp periodicity [198].
+This sequence preference might arise from the near-circular wrapping of the nucleosomal DNA, which requires sharp bending every helical repeat (10 bp) [198, 199].
+DNMTs enter the major groove to access and methylate the cytosine on the outside of the nucleosome (minor groove).
+As nucleosome-bound DNA shows a 10-bp periodicity in its CG, CHG, and CHH methylation, nucleosomes appear to dictate access to the DNA and therefore set the register of methylation for all DNA methyltransferases.

+**It is well known that the composition of the nucleosome core particle influences chromatin structure and nucleosome positioning.** Emerging evidence has revealed that replacement of the core histones with variants of histone H2A or H3 represents another potential means of gene regulation [194, 195, 196, 197].
+The histone H2A variant **H2A.Z** is excluded from regions of methylated DNA, and **H2A.Z** enrichment varies inversely with transcription within gene bodies, a finding conserved from plants to animals, indicating that H2A.Z incorporation may contribute to transcriptional activation by protecting genes against DNA methylation [196].

 ## Gene Regulation of Epigenetics

 ### DNA Methylation